kittykatattack/hexi/README.md

 <script src="bin/quickStart.js"></script>
 </body>
 ```
-An advantage to doing this is that it lets you swap out Hexi's internal version of Pixi, with your own custom build of Pixi, or a specific version that you want to use.
+An advantage to doing this is that it lets you swap out Hexi's
+internal version of Pixi, with your own custom build of Pixi, or a
+specific version of Pixi that you want to use.
+Or maybe you made some
+other crazy modifications to Hexi's modules that you want to try out.
 But typically, you'll probably never need to do this.

 ###Hexi's Architecture